klauseduard/under-over-models/chapters/06-theoretical-concepts.md

 These limitations make most traditional estimation models prone to systematic underestimation of both project duration and complexity.

+> **Interactive Tool**: Explore an [interactive visualization of long tail distributions in software project risks](../html/long_and_fat_tail_risks.html).
+This tool allows you to visualize how uncommon risks contribute significantly to overall project uncertainty and experiment with different project complexity levels and risk distributions.

 ### Analogy to Underfitting

 Just as an underfit machine learning model fails to capture the full variability of the